how to keep succulents alive

 9. Use The Right Type Of Container

 Avoid using glass containers to pot succulents since they lack proper drainage.
-Glass jars may look beautiful, but they may end up killing your plants due to root rots.
+Glass jars may look beautiful, but they may kill your plants due to root rots.

 They are also air-tight and thus lack breathability.
 On the other hand, succulents require enough airflow for maximum breathability.